sagemath/trac_to_gh/Issue 5134.md

 # Issue 5134: Polyhedron: conversion from V-form to H-form fails if no extreme point is given

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5134

 Original creator: sbarthelemy